-We all know about social distancing, but OSHA has developed thorough guidelines for classifying worker exposure risks into lower, medium, high, and very high risk categories, with corresponding guidance and resources for protecting workers in each category.
-See the Control and Prevention page and this page with information for businesses.
+We all know about social distancing, but OSHA has developed thorough guidelines for classifying worker exposure risks into lower, medium, high, and very high-risk categories, with corresponding guidance and resources for protecting workers in each category.
+See the Control and Prevention page.

 Occupational Heat Exposure

 In addition to COVID-19, we are also in the middle of the hottest months of the year in much of the U.S. So don’t let occupational heat precautions go out the window while you work on virus prevention.
 By taking the following precautions against heat-related issues, businesses can lower safety risks and prevent fines and lawsuits, too:

 - Provide water, rest, and shade: It’s easy to get into a project and forget about the time.
 Sometimes proactive measures like mandatory breaks with plenty of hydration will remind people to take care of themselves in the heat.

 - Recognize the signs: Managers should be on high alert for symptoms of heat exhaustion.
 According to the Occupational Safety and Hazard Administration (OSHA), “Persons suffering from heat exhaustion might have cool, moist skin; sweat heavily; or complain of headache, nausea or lightheadedness.”